We’re grateful for you.

 Q: How are counselors screened and trained?

 A: Staff members are selected based on their experience working with children, specialized knowledge of program areas, and those we feel are of high moral character.
-In addition, we conduct background checks and Drug testing of all staff.
+In addition, we conduct background checks and drug testing of all staff.
 Summer Staff are required to attend a specialized training that includes: first aid, CPR, camper behavior management, handling discipline, acceptable discipline measures, group work skills, special class planning and more.
-The supervision structure at Camp is important for the safety of campers as well.
-We enlist Specialized Program area staff, Assistant Camp Directors and the Camp Director to breakdown the supervision responsibility of the Camp community.

 Q: Can parents come to visit campers during the week?

 A: Parents are encouraged to bring their camper the first day and meet the staff and see the camp.
-You may also call the Camp Office and schedule a tour of camp or attend one of our many open houses so that you and your camper are able to view and ask any questions that you may have ahead of time.
-Mid-week visits can be very distracting and are not recommended for the campers since most sessions are only 5-6 days long.
-If your camper is staying more than one week, please use the weekend as your visiting time; go out to lunch, spend the night in town and come back Sunday morning.
+You may also call the Camp Office and schedule a tour of camp or attend one of our open houses so that you and your camper are able to view and ask any questions that you may have ahead of time.
+Mid-week visits are not permitted.
+Should you need to pick up your camper early, please inform the office at least 2 hours prior where possible.
+Any time campers are taken to the camp health center due to illness or injury, parents/guardians will be notified and arrangements for a pickup or visit will be made where needed.
 We encourage parents to send letters and/or use our one-way email program.
 All visitors MUST stop at the camp office.

 Q: What if my camper is homesick?